Skip to main content

 Structured data matters everywhere

 Schema markup is the one signal that helps across all five engines.
 Organization, Product, FAQ, and HowTo schemas give every AI system cleaner data to extract.
-If you do nothing else, add comprehensive structured data to your key pages.
+Local businesses should extend that foundation with AI-ready local SEO signals, and software or service brands should make review evidence easy for engines to reconcile across sources.

 Real-time content for real-time engines